SECURITIES AND EXCHANGE COMMISSION

-On September 8, 2020, Lyft, Inc. (the “Company” or “Lyft”), provided an update on business trends for the month of August 2020 and on its Adjusted EBITDA outlook for the third quarter ended September 30, 2020 relative to updates provided on the Company’s second quarter earnings call on August 12, 2020.
+On December 2, 2020, Lyft, Inc. (the “Company” or “Lyft”), provided an update on business trends for the month of November 2020 and on its Adjusted EBITDA outlook for the fourth quarter ended December 31, 2020 relative to updates provided on the Company’s third quarter earnings call on November 10, 2020.

-Lyft expects to release financial results for the third quarter ended September 30, 2020 in November.
+Lyft plans to release financial results for the fourth quarter ended December 31, 2020 in February 2021.

 Lyft announces material information to the public about Lyft, its products and services and other matters through a variety of means, including filings with the Securities and Exchange Commission, press releases, public conference calls, webcasts, the investor relations section of its website (investor.lyft.com), its Twitter account (@lyft), and its blogs (including: lyft.com/blog, lyft.com/hub, eng.lyft.com, medium.com/@LyftLevel5, medium.com/sharing-the-ride-with-lyft and medium.com/@johnzimmer) in order to achieve broad, non-exclusionary distribution of information to the public and for complying with its disclosure obligations under Regulation FD.